Hotmoka/hotmoka/README.md

 The transactions shown above are those that have initialized the node and opened the faucet.
-The last transaction inside each block is a _reward_ transaction, that distributes the earnings of the block to the (zero) validators and increases block height and number of transactions in the manifest.
+The last transaction inside each block is a _reward_ transaction, that distributes the earnings of the block to the (zero, for disk nodes) validators and increases block height and number of transactions in the manifest.

 Spend some time looking at the `request.txt` and `response.txt` files.